mitre/ptmatch/README.md

 This project also requires MongoDB 3.0.* or higher.
 To install MongoDB, refer to the [MongoDB installation guide](http://docs.mongodb.org/manual/installation/).

-To start the application, simply run server.go:
+To start the application, simply run main.go:

     go run main.go